anbox-cloud/discourse-docs/howto/aar/configure.md

     juju relate ams <offer name>

 ## Register clients manually

+If you are running the Anbox Cloud Appliance, you must register the clients manually.

 Adding clients manually requires access to the machines hosting AMS and the AAR.